Sunday, December 31, 2017

 I’m a great fan of Thanksgiving.
 It’s my favorite holiday by a wide margin.
 But this Thursday is probably going to feel like just another Thursday.
 I will come home after a Wednesday night workshift, have some breakfast and watch a little TV, then go to bed for a while before heading back to work Thursday night.
 My wife has to work too, and that’s the biggest reason why Thursday won’t really be Thanksgiving at our house.
 I can’t complain though, as we had our big family feast yesterday.

 Today had kind of a holiday weekend feel too.
 My day began with streaming coverage of UCI World Cup cyclocross from Denmark on NBC Sports Gold.
 While it certainly was a legitimate race in its own right, it also was a trial run for next season’s world championships.
 Hopefully more fans will find their way to Bogense in February 2019; today’s crowd was a little thin.
 I couldn’t talk myself onto the bike today—all that sunshine was pretty enough, but the 20° wind chill was too big a deterrent.
-In lieu of a bike ride I accepted a surprise invitation from my daughter to hike the Ice Age Trail from Paradise Drive north to Ridge Run Park and back.
-That’s a little more than 4 miles roundtrip, easy enough for me but a good challenge for her.
-And now we’re looking for more opportunities to hike together … and maybe to go snowshoeing together this winter.
+In lieu of a bike ride I hiked the Ice Age Trail from Paradise Drive north to Ridge Run Park and back, a little more than 4 miles roundtrip.

 I haven’t been on the bike since last Monday, but tomorrow looks good: 48° with sunshine and not too much wind.
 With 27 miles tomorrow I will reach 4,700 this year.
 If I can find another 101 after that, then 2017 will go into my record book in 6th place, all-time.
 That’s not much of a goal, but it’s more incentive to ride than I would have without such meticulous recordkeeping.